Jim Simmerman

-Jim Simmerman (March 5, 1952 – June 29, 2006) was a poet and editor from the United States.
+Jim Simmerman (March 5, 1952 – June 29, 2006) was an American poet and editor.

 Biography

 Simmerman was born in Boulder, Colorado, in 1952.
 He received his MFA in Poetry from University of Iowa in 1980.
 He was Regents Professor of English at Northern Arizona University in Flagstaff, Arizona, where he led poetry writing workshops and served as an advisor to the literary journal Thin Air.
-He took his own life on June 29, 2006 in Flagstaff, Arizona after a long illness.
+He took his own life on June 29, 2006, in Flagstaff, Arizona after a long illness.

 His poems have appeared widely in journals (Antæus, Georgia Review, North American Review, Ploughshares, Poetry), anthologies (The Bread Loaf Anthology of Contemporary American Poetry, The POETRY Anthology 1912-2002, Pushcart Prize X: Best of the Small Presses), and textbooks (Literature: Reading, Reacting, Writing; Thirteen Ways of Looking for a Poem: A Guide to Writing Poetry; Western Wind: An Introduction to Poetry); and his poetry writing exercise "Twenty Little Poetry Projects" generated the anthology Mischief, Caprice, & Other Poetic Strategies (Red Hen Press, 2004), edited by Terry Wolverton.

 He is also co-editor, with Joseph Duemer, of Dog Music: Poetry about Dogs (St. Martin's Press, 1996).